trdroid/Android-Examples/Fragments/README.md

 ### Declaring \<fragment\> tag

 * An Activity's layout has a \<fragment\> tag with a class attribute specifying a class that extends any Fragment class.
-The position of the \<fragment\> tag in the layout addresses STEP C.
+The position of the \<fragment\> tag in the Activity's layout addresses STEP C.
 * When the Activity's layout is inflated, the fragment's class (as specified in the class attribute) is instantiated.
 This addresses STEP A.
 * The Fragment's lifecycle starts as soon as it is instantiated and its callbacks are called.
 Its view should be inflated from a layout file (or by code) and returned from one of these callbacks.
 This addresses STEP B.